syncfusion-content/asp.netmvc-docs/aspnetmvc/DropDownList/Template-Support.md

 1. Add the below code to render the view page to configure Dropdownlist widget

-   > Note: Images for this sample are available in ‘installed location /themes/images’
+   N> Images for this sample are available in ‘installed location /themes/images’

    ~~~ html